Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/HTTP/HTTP - Use IFTTT for Web Service.rst

 conditional statements.
 The applet is triggered by changes that occur within other web services such as Gmail, Facebook, Telegram, Instagram, Pinterest etc.

+.. note:: IFTTT platforms have transitioned to a paid service model, requiring users to subscribe in order to access their features.

 Materials
 ---------